Through and Trough: Difference and Comparison

 1. ‘Through’ primarily signifies movement, transition, and passage from one side to another, whereas trough refers to a container, a low point, or a period of decline.

-2. ‘Through’ is often used to describe physical movement across spaces, like walking through a garden, whereas ‘trough’ can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.
+2. ‘Through’ is used to describe physical movement across spaces, like walking through a garden, whereas ‘trough’ can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.

-3. ‘Through’ does not have a direct economic connotation, whereas ‘trough’ is employed in economics to denote the lowest point of a business cycle, often marked by recession.
+3. ‘Through’ does not have a direct economic connotation, whereas ‘trough’ is employed in economics to denote the lowest point of a business cycle, marked by recession.

-4. ‘Through’ indicates accomplishment or progress, reflecting the end of a journey or task, whereas ‘trough’ conveys a temporary dip or a bottom point, often in processes or economic cycles.
+4. ‘Through’ indicates accomplishment or progress, reflecting the end of a journey or task, whereas ‘trough’ conveys a temporary dip or a bottom point, in processes or economic cycles.

 5. ‘Through’ symbolizes a journey, success, and connection, whereas ‘trough’ embodies struggle, decline, and the chance for subsequent improvement.